Terms & Conditions

 1.0 The Contract

-- 1.1 Berths at the Marina shall be licensed for the periods and at the rates and terms applicable from time to time published by the Company at the Marina and in force at the commencement of a Contract.
+- 1.1 Berths at the Marina shall be licensed for the periods and at the rates and terms applicable from time to time published by the Company at the Marina.
 Details of the charges applicable to the Berth and details of the Contract are set out in the Contract Invoice.

 - 1.2 The Company hereby grants a Licence to the Owner to moor a Vessel subject to the rights of termination set out in Clause 8 and subject to an initial three month probationary period for new Owners during which period the Company may, at its discretion, terminate this licence.
 Following the three month period, an Owner may terminate the Contract in accordance with Clauses 8.1 and 8.2.